Grigoris Arnaoutoglou: Early life

 Arnaoutoglou was born in Munich in Germany on December 17, 1973 as a child of Greek immigrants.
 On an early age he and his family went back in Greece on their place of origin Megali Panagia, a small village in Chalkidiki.
 His father, Tasos Arnaoutoglou, was a car mechanic and his mother, Kiki Arnaoutoglou, was a dressmaker.
 When he started school his family moved to Thessaloniki.

-In his 14 years he started attenting a technical school and on the same time started working as an electrician in Thessaloniki.
+At 14 he started attending a technical school and at the same time started working as an electrician in Thessaloniki.
 In 1990, while he was still 16 years old, he made his debut on media as a radio producer on Panorama 86 FM with a late-night show after midnight.

 Career

 Television beggings in Thessaloniki (1991-2000)

-On November 1991, he made his television debut as a host on daytime game show The Great Escape on Makedonia TV while he was still 17.
+In November 1991, he made his television debut as a host on daytime game show The Great Escape on Makedonia TV while he was still 17.
 The show run for only one season.
 In 1992 he created one of the most successful project of his career One Wonderful World with Grigoris Arnaoutoglou on the same television network.
 The concept was a really simple idea, the host, one microphone and a camera.
 Arnaoutoglou started walking the streets of Thessaloniki and was talking with people on the streets.
 The show was running once a week and very soon met a huge success, while the network Makedonia TV wasn't a big one and the ratings were low.
 Over time Arnaoutoglou started also travelling in other places out of Thessaloniki and also other countries for an episode of his show.
 On the same time biggest Greek television networks started making shows like One Wonderful World in their own programming.

 On the following years Arnaoutoglou continued signing contracts with Makedonia TV.
 In 1995 he also started hosting the daytime talk show Here Thessaloniki, as a duet with the anchorwoman Rania Thraskia, every afternoon on Makedonia TV.
 The show run for three seasons until 1998 when Arnaouglou stopped his contract with the network after 7 years.

 While he had different suggestions to continue his career in Athens, he decided to sign with the third channel of national television network ERT.
 In his new television basis he started hosting two different shows the daytime talk show Day Afternoon for two seasons and a weekly travel talk show In a wonderland, a spin-off of One Wonderful World, which run for one season.

 In 2000 he decided to stop his career in Thessaloniki in order to chase a bigger career in Athens on the biggest Greek television networks.